SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/roadmap.md

 ![Minimum viable product](../assets/mvp.png)

 Different projects will have different MVPs/"skateboards".
 The [legal form maturity model](https://suffolklitlab.org/legal-tech-class/docs/legal-tech-overview/maturity-model/#quick-summary) can help you identify the MVP for your project (interviews built for the general public should usually target level 2+).
-Once you decide what this project's MVP is, avoid adding anything more to it.
+Once you decide what this project's MVP is, stick to it.
+Don't add to the MVP without a compelling justification.
 :::

 ## Complete the Draft Interview